wolmoe/wortspiel/README.md

 # Wortspiel
-Word game inspired by Wordle in German language
+Word game inspired by Wordle in German language.
+Built from scratch with Vanilla JS